-Here’s a smaller model from Schumacher.
-This one comes complete with automatic charging, digital display, automatic voltage detection, plus a condition setting to run battery maintenance.
+Here’s a smaller model from Schumacher Electric.
+This one comes complete with fully automatic battery charging, digital display, automatic voltage detection, plus a condition setting to run battery maintenance.
 This charger automatically detects if you need 6 or 12-volt charging.

 It also makes it simple to see what stage of charging the battery is currently at.
 Because it only weighs a pound, this is more portable than the other Schumacher we reviewed earlier.
-Either one of their models could be considered the best car battery charger because they’re reliable.
+Either one of their models could be considered a great option because they’re reliable.

 The retractable handle on this machine also doubles as a power cord wrap.
 It also comes with a two-year warranty which isn’t shabby considering the low price.